tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ## Installation steps

-## 1. Clone the Full-Stack-Docker-Tazama to your local machine
+## 1. Clone the Full-Stack-Docker-Tazama Repository to Your Local Machine

 In a Windows Command Prompt, navigate to the folder where you want to store a copy of the source code.
-The clone the repository with the following command:
+Then clone the repository with the following command:

 ```
 git clone https://github.com/frmscoe/Full-Stack-Docker-Tazama